Apart from supporting the out-of-the-box conversations, Max supports the following functionalities:

 |Max allows users to provide input using the inbuilt keyboard dictation on iPhone and Android devices.

 Handling unsupported intents

 Handling unsupported intents: Max understands the popular workflows that it cannot handle.
-For such workflows, it displays the appropriate help to guide you accordingly.
-Example: You ask Max to "create an account", Max responds with the below message:
+For such workflows, it displays appropriate help to guide you.
+For example: You ask Max to "create an account", Max responds with the message:

 Max understands the context of the user conversation and responds with the correct help text.
 For examples of Contextual Help, refer to Contextual Help.